Redot-Engine/redot-landing-page/README.md

 Follow steps 1 - 2 in the instructions above but place your avatar inside the `public_images/authors` folder.

+### Mirrorlist Automation

+Currently we are automatically generate mirrorlist from website.
+Because the godot engine is poorly designed and changing things related to the version cause a problem from the engine.
+So we have to keep the json file name with many `.` like this: `4.3.rc.2.mono.json`.

 ## 🛠️ Technologies Used

 This project uses the following technologies: